se-edu/learningresources/contents/javascript/Javascript-promises.md

 Here, we will be showing you some sample code to get started with promises.
 Let's learn how to go from callbacks to promises using a few examples.

 ### From callbacks to promises
-Say we have two time intensive functions, `getData()` and `filterData()` which require some time to complete.
+Say we have two <tooltip content="requires a long time to complete">time intensive</tooltip> functions, `getData()` and `filterData()` which require some time to complete.
 You will have to get the data from some server using `getData()`, then process it using `filterData()`, before you can start displaying the results.

 How would such functions be implemented using the callback method?
 The callback method utilizes the fact that we can easily pass functions into javascript as parameters and then use them within the function, effectively "passing" any form of data out, without explicitly returning any value.

-We will implement the above use case in the "callback style" (mimicking the long return time of the functions using `setTimeout`):
+We will implement the above use case in the 'callback style' (mimicking the long return time of the functions using `setTimeout`):

 ```javascript
 function executeWithDelay(val, callback) {